Please note that this pertains to South African Legislation, the King Requirements, and Best Practice.

 1. In view of the fact that ‘sustainability” is of the utmost importance, the leading question should be whether the Company has a Sustainability strategy and policy in place?

-2. Obviously whether sustainability is considered part of the ongoing business activities should be discussed and agreed upon.
+2. Obviously whether sustainability is considered part of the ongoing business activities should be discussed, agreed upon, and documented.

 3. “Are sustainable development issues integrated into the business management systems and departments, such as (but not limited to) risk, environment, legal and financial.”